How SOD Protects Cellular DNA

 The Study: Wheat grass juice may improve hematological toxicity related to chemotherapy.
 (Discussing the role of antioxidants in tissue protection).
 Authors: Bar-Sela, G., et al. Published In: Nutrition and Cancer (2007) Access via: https://doi.org/10.1080/01635580701308083

-The Study: The Therapeutic Role of Triticum aestivum (Wheatgrass) in Inflammation and Cancer.
-Authors: Chauhan, M. Published In: Journal of Clinical and Diagnostic Research (2015) Access via: https://doi.org/10.7860/JCDR/2015/15442.6957
+The Study: Therapeutic Potential of Organic Triticum aestivum Linn.
+(Wheat Grass) in Prevention and Treatment of Chronic Diseases.
+Authors: Chauhan, M. Published In: International Journal of Pharmaceutical Sciences and Drug Research (2014) Access via: https://doi.org/10.7860/JCDR/2015/15442.6957